ryojitanabe/ecconf/index.md

 ### Note

 CEC is held as part of WCCI in even years.
-Statistics of WCCI/CEC2016 and WCCI/CEC2018 are missing.
+Statistics of WCCI/CEC2018 are missing.

 | Year | Submission | Acceptance | Acceptance rate | Place          |
 | 2001 | 252        | 174        | 69%             | Seoul          |